Spydarlee/karnbianco.co.uk/content/writing/new-power-old-ideas/new-power-old-ideas.md

 Experienced leaders and stewards can surely play useful roles in many organisations, but *New Power* gives no attention to *how* these roles might be created and filled.
 Is it first come first served?
 Are we back to following whoever is the most charismatic or outspoken (a flaw of "old power" as the book notes)?
 Is it those with the most experience?
 Are they elected?
 Does the position rotate on a time-limited basis?
 Are they recallable?
 What authority do they have, if any?
 Who grants them that authority?
 Who can strip it from them, if anyone?

-Within the context of a traditional businesses the answer is clearly "whoever already had institutional power and thought this 'new power' stuff was a good idea", but what about grassroots social movements?
+Within the context of a traditional busines the answer is clearly "whoever already had institutional power and thought this 'new power' stuff was a good idea", but what about grassroots social movements?
 The book never really provides answers.

 This is one drawback, among many, of treating a social movement like a business, and vice versa.
 The limits of imagination enforced by the latter become constraints for the former.
 This is the best a traditional business can do without looking more deeply at its foundations, including how its owned and funded.
 But that would be beyond the scope and ambition of the book, so we're left with business-approved solutions slapped onto grassroots social movements.